UK stocks stage recovery on positive U.S. earnings

 * Underlying full-year profit rises for first time in five years (Adds CEO, analyst comment, shares)

-LONDON, Jan 9 Britain's top shares rose on Wednesday, boosted by banking stocks and miners as a reassuring start to the U.S. earnings season boosted investors' appetite for riskier assets.
+LONDON Jan 9 Britain's top shares rose on Wednesday, led higher by banking stocks and miners, as a reassuring start to the U.S. earnings season reignited investors' appetite for equities.

-The FTSE 100 was up 24.33 points, or 0.4 percent, at 6,077.96 by 0907 GMT, resuming a rally that took it to its highest closing level since early February 2011 on Friday, having slipped on Monday and Tuesday of this week.
+The FTSE 100 was up 19.39 points, or 0.3 percent, at 6,073.02 by 0810 GMT, resuming a rally which took it to its highest closing level since early February 2011 on Friday, having slipped on both Monday and Tuesday of this week.

-Miners gained as investors welcomed news that Alcoa, the largest aluminium producer in the United States, posted in-line fourth-quarter earnings after the Wall Street close on Tuesday and offered a positive outlook for 2013.
-But it kept a cautious tone as worries linger over a looming U.S. budget confrontation.
+Miners gained as investors welcomed news that Alcoa, the largest aluminium producer in the United States, posted in-line fourth-quarter earnings after the U.S. close on Tuesday and offered a positive outlook for 2013, though it kept a cautious tone as worries lingered over a looming U.S. budget confrontation.

-"The comments from Alcoa... put people more into a risk-on perspective.
-But if you wanted to buy (the market) on the Alcoa results it's probably tempting fate somewhat because it's (just) one set of results," Andy Ash, head of sales at Monument Securities, said.

-"I think a lot of what we are seeing is new year flows, so retail (investors) putting money into equity funds ...- and you don't want to fight against that.
-But that tends to run out in the third week of January which coincides with (when the reporting season gets under way in earnest)."

-Banks led blue chips higher, with Lloyds Banking Group the best performer, up 3.3 percent as traders cited the impact of a UBS upgrade to "buy" from "neutral" with an increased target price of 60 pence.
+Banks led the UK blue chips higher, with Lloyds Banking Group the best performer, up 1.5 percent as traders cited the impact of a UBS upgrade in rating to "buy" from "neutral" with an increased target price of 60 pence.

-"Lloyds' investment strategy is simplest of the UK domestic banks.
-The story is defined with the group focused on execution," UBS said in a note.

-"We think Lloyds will deliver rising margins, falling costs and falling provisions, which will provide a very strong upswing to profitability and EPS momentum over the next few years."

-J Sainsbury suffered early falls, off 2.5 percent and relinquishing the previous session's advance as it issued a trading update which prompted Seymour Pierce to cut its rating on the stock to "reduce".
+But J Sainsbury suffered early falls, off 0.3 percent, retreating after gains in the previous session as the supermarket chain issued a trading statement which prompted Seymour Pierce to cut its rating on the stock to "reduce".

-Britain's No. 3 supermarket met forecasts for underlying sales in the Christmas quarter, though growth did slow from its first half in a highly competitive festive market.

-"We suspect Sainsbury will struggle to outperform in 2013 as Tesco continues its fight back and there is some margin vulnerability as momentum slows," Seymour Pierce said in a note.

 * Underlying full-year profit rises for first time in five years (Adds CEO, analyst comment, shares)